Mindera/skeletoid/README.md

 2. Add appenders:
     You can have multiple log appenders, you can event implement your own.
-      Out of the box we provide the LogCat appender and File appender.
+      Here are the LogCat appender and File appender.

     ```java
     List<ILogAppender> appenders = new ArrayList();
     appenders.add(new LogcatAppender("TAG"));
-    appenders.add(new LogFileAppender("TAG", "MyFile"));
+    appenders.add(new LogFileAppender("TAG", "MyFileName"));
     Analytics.addAppenders(appenders);
     ```

-3. Then log things:
+3. Then log things and have each appender write the log:

    ```java
    LOG.d("TAG","Text");